-You’ll need something strong, stable, easy to erect, portable, affordable and big enough to fit your scene.
+You’ll need something strong, stable, easy to erect, portable, affordable and big enough to hold the backdrop and fit your scene.

 We’ll reveal the top stands of the year and also teach you how to build your own DIY version if you’re on a budget.